 These “hive” names are crucial to get the DDEX properly working with your version of Visual Studio.

-Connection Interbase from Visual Studio
+Talking with Interbase from Visual Studio

 The video below navigates through the basic steps when connecting Interbase from Visual Studio and from a Windows Forms application.
 The same concepts can be used to create any kind of application supported by Visual Studio for all platforms.